sodea1/sodea1/README.md

 ## About Me
 I'm a software engineer specializing in frontend and full-stack development.
-I'm passionate about building user-friendly, scalable web applications and enjoy working on projects that enhance user experience and solve real-world problems.
+Growing up I loved to compete and play sports, and I think there are plenty of similarities between athletics and software development.
+Both require a strong work ethic and commitment to self-improvement through consistent practice.
+There's pressure to perform and time constraints.
+You have to collaborate with your teammates/colleagues to achieve lofty results.
+They are both hands-on.
+The list goes on...but each of these characteristics is what makes building software enjoyable, challenging, and rewarding, from my point of view.

 ## 🚀 Featured Project: Flouis.net
 As I began learning French using apps like Duolingo I felt disengaged doing endless, repetitive fill in the blank and word matching exercises.
 I wanted to practice French the way language is meant to be used -- through spontaneous, free-flowing conversation.